Equity and Access Office

 What if there isn’t a space near my class or work location?
 Accordion Closed

 The current lactation spaces are located across campus and, hopefully, there is an official space near your work location.
-If not, EAO will work with the building manager and your supervisor to identify a suitable location for you.
+If not, EAO will work with the building manager and your supervisor to identify a suitable alternative location for you.

 I am a student parent and need access to a lactation space while I’m on campus attending class or for other school-related activities, can I access a lactation room?
 Accordion Closed